MoeraOrg/moeraorg.github.io/overview/notifications.md

 # Notifications

 Nodes can receive notifications about certain events from naming servers and other nodes.
-Notifications are sent through REST API of the receiving node.
+Notifications are sent through the REST API of the receiving node.

-Some notifications are sent without subscribing to them - for example, the notification about mentioning your name somewhere.
+Some notifications are sent without subscribing to them — for example, the notification about mentioning your name somewhere.
 But most notifications require subscription.

-Special measures are needed to make impossible to use the notification protocol for DoS attacks - when the attacker subscribes someone else's site to a lot of notifications.
+Special measures are needed to make impossible to use the notification protocol for DoS attacks — when the attacker subscribes someone else's site to a lot of notifications.

 The subscription request must contain the registered name of the